 Over the years, this has been an inspiring, challenging and rewarding experience for Maskat Shriners.
 Our deceased leaders and members plotted an ambitious course for those of us who follow.
 The Oil Bowl, our beloved hospitals, and the high standing in the community we have inherited from them, must be passed on.
 May the memories of their accomplishments help us remember them and may the positive and enriching experiences we have enjoyed continue for future generations.

-Maskat Shrine sends patients from the eighteen-county area in North Texas to the Shriners Hospitals Children and pays for their transportation (gasoline or air plane ticket), meals, and lodging for their hospital visit.
-The hospital visit (surgery, therapy, etc.) is free (paid for by Shriners International), so the individual families have very little or no expense.
+Maskat Shrine sends patients from the eighteen-county area in North Texas to the Shriners Hospitals Children and helps pay for their transportation (gasoline or airfare), meals, and lodging for their hospital visit.
+The hospital visit (surgery, therapy, etc.) is free to the families and patients.